-The hydropower plant at the proposed Lalini Dam and tunnel (used conjunctively with the Ntabelanga Dam) will generate an average output of 30 MW when operated as a base load power station and up to 150 MW if operated as a peaking power station.
-The power plant will require a pipeline (approximately 4 km) and tunnel (approximately 4 km) linking the dam to the power plant downstream of the dam and below the gorge.
+The larger hydropower plant at the Lalini Dam and tunnel (used conjunctively with the Ntabelanga Dam) will generate an average output of 30 MW if operated as a base load power station and up to 150 MW if operated as a peaking power station.
+The power plant will require a pipeline (approximately 4.6 km) and tunnel (approximately 3.2 km) linking the dam to the power plant downstream of the dam and below the gorge.

-The power line to link the Lalini power station to the existing Eskom grid will be approximately 18.5 km and the power line linking the Ntabelanga Dam to the Eskom grid will be approximately 13 km.
+The power line to link the Lalini power station to the existing Eskom grid will be approximately 13 km.
 Power lines will be constructed to supply power for construction at the two dam sites and for operating five pumping and booster stations along the bulk distribution infrastructure.